samiranrl/Carrom_rl/README.md

 The goal of single player carrom is to design an agent that clears the board as fast as possible, adhering to the following rules:

 - The player is allowed to pocket white and black coins.
 Each coin pocketed increases your score by 1.
+- You cannot pocket the queen unless you have pocketed another coin.
 - The queen must be pocketed before the last coin.
 - If all the coins are pocketed except the queen, one of the coins is taken out of the pocket and put in the center.
 - After pocketing the queen, you must sink one of your pieces, thereby 'covering' it, into any pocket in the next shot, or she is returned to the center spot.